gracewacuka/House-Price-Prediction-App/README.md

 The app is built with Streamlit, providing an intuitive, interactive and user-friendly interface that allows users to test different property configurations and view instant predictions.
 The backend model is implemented using TensorFlow/Keras and Scikit-learn, ensuring reliable and efficient computation.

-This project is ideal for showcasing practical machine learning deployment — from data preprocessing and model training to integration within a live web application.
+This project is ideal for showcasing practical machine learning deployment, from data preprocessing and model training to integration within a live web application.